Master of Health Studies

-Regulations effective September 1, 2017.
+Regulations effective September 1, 2019 to August 31, 2020.

 Program students are enrolled in any of the degrees, diplomas, or certificates offered by Athabasca University.
 Students who change from non-program to a program category may use credits earned while in the unclassified category provided the course(s) meet the program requirements, including any restrictions on the age of a course, if applicable.

 In keeping with Athabasca University’s mandate of open access, residency requirements for the Master of Health Studies program are satisfied when the student has successfully completed 18 credits in MHST/NURS graduate courses through Athabasca University.
 The remaining credits may be transferred from other institutions, provided they are applicable to the student’s program.